 (photo credit)(photo credit)(photo credit)

-Have you been blessed to travel to a tropical location?
-If you haven’t, it is not a requirement to play along with this months color challenge.
-The colors are just a starting point.
+Has the talk of plums left you hungry?
+I hope you take the chance to play along with this months color challenge.
 Katie has generously provided us with a freebie to get you jump started on this challenge even more!
 When you complete your page, post them in the Color Challenge Gallery for everyone to see!
-If your page qualifies for the rewards program, then don’t forget to link up your page in the June Participation thread for proper credit.
+If your page qualifies for the rewards program, then don’t forget to link up your page in the September Participation thread for proper credit.